Mid-Autumn Festival, Chinese Moon Festival

-Mid-Autumn Festival, also called Moon Festival, is an important traditional festival for the family reunion in China.
+Mid-Autumn Festival, also called Moon Festival, is an important traditional festival for family reunions in China.
 Just as the name suggests, it always falls on August 15th of the Chinese lunar calendar, the middle of autumn every year (a day around the Autumn Equinox).

-Dated back to the Tang Dynasty about 1,500 years ago, it is originated as a selected day to worship the Moon, which has been esteemed as a considerate goddess in ancient Chinese legends.
+Dating back to the Tang Dynasty about 1,500 years ago, it originated as a selected day to worship the Moon, which has been esteemed as a considerate goddess in ancient Chinese legends.